 Museums and modern navigation technologies

-Modern cultural sphere has a great potential for transformation connected with technology development.
-Following exhibitions and the sphere of entertainment, digitalization is affecting more and more museum spaces that step-by-step move to geolocation solutions for visitors with the aim of realizing the project “Museums of future”.
-Navigine specializes in indoor positioning and develops the interactive museum technology for museums which are adapted at most to new visual strategies.
+The modern cultural sphere has a great potential for transformation connected with technology development.
+Following exhibitions and the sphere of entertainment, digitalization is affecting more and more museum spaces that step-by-step move to geolocation solutions for visitors to realize the project “Museums of future”.
+Navigine specializes in indoor positioning and develops interactive museum technology for museums which are adapted at most to new visual strategies.

 Systems for interactive museums

 Thanks to digital products, visitors can get a great deal of additional information during their stay in the museum halls.
 Alongside traditional ways of information display (videos, audio files, holograms, information desks), new technologies accompany people during the visit.
 Using these technologies, a visitor can create routes around the building, get recommendations and tips, combine virtual and physical space.
 In other words, one can not only perceive the seen but participate directly in the life of a museum.

 Mobile applications, which have to be downloaded to the smartphone in advance, are used for delivering information to visitors.
 At present, many technologies can help in this process.
 The most common ones are iBeacon.

 iBeacon indoor navigation is a geolocation solution that works using BLE-beacons.
 They are installed in different places in the museum and send information to users’ mobile devices with an interval of a split second.
 Communication is supported using Bluetooth signals.
 As soon as the user’s smartphone gets signals from the beacons, the mobile application activates the pre-defines actions (tells a story, greets a user, or sends notifications about the exhibit located nearby).

 - creating and updating the map of the museum;

 - push-notifications which help to inform the visitor about the forthcoming events (exhibitions, contests, etc.);

 - creating the shortest route to the exhibit;